exasol/public-knowledgebase/Environment-Management/how-to-get-debug-information-and-log-files-from-docker-based.md

 ```
 ## Step 2

-"exasupport --help" command will return detailed information about the command
+The command "exasupport --help" will return detailed information about the command:

 ```python